-Cambree Lovesy is a fifteen year old singer/songwriter from Abbotsford, BC who is often described as “the little girl with the big voice”.
+Cambree Lovesy is a sixteen year old singer/songwriter from Abbotsford, BC who is often described as “the little girl with the big voice”.
 But don’t let her size fool you - Lovesy not only has the talent, the drive and determination but her work ethic and strong musical sense clearly sets her apart.

 At the early age of six she was singing songs in front of her entire class and by second grade she was performing solos in Christmas concerts.